 The two wrapper files immediately around the transceiver pair, gtwizard and gtwizard_gt (Figure 5-1), are generated from the 7 series FPGA transceiver wizard.
 These files apply all the QSGMII attributes.
-Consequently, these files can be regenerated by customers.
-The tool log file for Vivado® Design Suite (XCI file) that was created when the 7 series FPGA transceiver wizard project was generated is available in the following location:
+Consequently, these files can be regenerated by invoking the 7 series FPGAs transceivers Wizard in the Vivado Design Suite and selecting the QSGMII Protocol template on the Line Rate, RefClk Selection tab.
+For more information, see the 7 Series FPGAs GTX/GTH Transceivers User Guide (UG476) [Ref 6].